PRISM-DGU/MARBLE/README.md

 **M**ulti-**A**gent **R**easoning for **B**ioinformatics **L**earning and **E**volution

-MARBLE is a LangGraph-based multi-agent system for automating drug response prediction research.
+MARBLE is an execution-stable autonomous framework for bioinformatics model refinement that utilizes multi-agent debate and performance-grounded reasoning.

 ## Requirements